GregUtas/robust-services-core/docs/RSC-Cxx-Static-Analysis-Tools.md

 # Robust Services Core: C++ Static Analysis Tools

-The C++ static analysis tools are implemented in the `ct` increment, which is entered with the CLI command `>ct`.
+The C++ static analysis tools are accessed through the `ct` increment, which is entered with the CLI command `>ct`.
 The commands available in that increment are described [here](/docs/output/help.cli.txt), starting after the line `ct>help full`.

-The contents of the code library must be defined before any of the commands can be used.
+The contents of the code library must be defined before any of the tools can be used.
 This can be done with `>read buildlib`.

 As the library is built, `#include` relationships are noted.
 This allows